balajijudaya/ChargeLabPOCApp/README.md

 # ChargeLabPOCApp
-Proof of concept app for the Charge Lab coding challenge portion of the hiring process.
+Proof of concept app for the Charge Lab coding challenge.